Diversity (politics)

 Diversity within groups is a key concept in sociology and political science that refers to the degree of difference along socially significant identifying features among the members of a purposefully defined group, such as any group differences in racial or ethnic classifications, age, gender, religion, philosophy, politics, culture, language, physical abilities, socioeconomic background, sexual orientation, gender identity, intelligence, physical health, mental health, genetic attributes, personality, behavior, or attractiveness.

 When measuring human diversity, a diversity index exemplifies the likelihood that two randomly selected residents have different ethnicities.
 If all residents are of the same ethnic group it is zero by definition.
 If half are from one group and half from another, it is 50.
 The diversity index does not take into account the willingness of individuals to cooperate with those of other ethnicities.

 International human rights

 The Convention on the Rights of Persons with Disabilities affirms to "respect difference and acceptance of persons with disabilities as human diversity and humanity" for protection of human rights of persons with disabilities.

 Ideology

-Political creeds which support the idea that diversity is valuable and desirable hold that recognizing and promoting these diverse cultures may aid communication between people of different backgrounds and lifestyles, leading to greater knowledge, understanding, and peaceful coexistence.
-For example, "Respect for Diversity" is one of the six principles of the Global Greens Charter, a manifesto subscribed to by green parties from all over the world.
-In contrast to diversity, some political creeds promote cultural assimilation as the process to lead to these ends.
+Political ideologies can support or oppose diversity.
+For example, "Respect for Diversity" is one of the six principles of the Global Greens Charter.
+Other diversity preferences promote cultural assimilation or opposition to immigration.
+Diversity ideology can be categorized in egalitarian and essentialist.

 Types of diversity

 Cultural diversity

-Global ethnic and cultural diversity, orange is higher.
+Global ethnic and cultural diversity; orange is higher.